 AddressIsland in the Sky, Utah 84532, USA

-"The Island in the Sky" is an elevated piece of Canyonlands National Park that sits about 32 miles from Moab.
+The Island in the Sky is an elevated piece of Canyonlands National Park that sits about 32 miles from Moab.
 Canyonlands is the largest national park in Utah and one of two national parks that are close to Moab.

-The scenic drive through the park is the most popular way to see the Arches.
-The drive is about 36 miles.
-During your drive, you should stop and explore a few of the arches and get lost in the maze of the natural sandstone.
+Just five miles from Moab is one of the most photographed national parks in the United States.
+Arches National Park earned its name from the infamous natural sandstone arches and rock formations located inside the grounds.
+The scenic drive through the park, about 36 miles, is the most popular way to see the Arches.
+During the ride, stop and explore a few of the arches and get lost in the maze of the natural sandstone.

 AddressMoab, UT 84532, USA

-Sip at Castle Creek Winery or Moab Brewery
+Grab a Drink at Castle Creek Winery or Moab Brewery

-Utah may not be known for their alcohol (thanks to their Mormon culture) but tMoab is home to a popular microbrewery and a beautiful winery.
+Utah is not known as a place for great drinking (thanks to their Mormon culture,) but Moab is home to an excellent microbrewery and a beautiful winery.

 If you're new to mountain biking, you can opt for one of the instruction centers nearby.
 Various camps, individual training sessions, and long-term training sessions are all available.

-Get Closer to Nature Horseback Riding
+Get Closer to Nature While Horseback Riding